vuejs/router/docs/guide/essentials/dynamic-matching.md

   params: { pathMatch: this.$route.path.substring(1).split('/') },
 })
 ```
-Notice that we should remove the first slash (`/`) from the path to avoid the target URL starting with with 2 slashes.
+Notice that we should remove the first slash (`/`) from the path to avoid the target URL starting with 2 slashes.

 See more in the [repeated params](/guide/essentials/route-matching-syntax.md#repeatable-params) section.